Drones Could Let First Responders Give Help Faster - D-brief

 Assuming the air over New York remains clear, Hanna theorizes that a drone could reach a patient in need much faster than an ambulance in order to deliver medication and survey a scene for first responders.

 The average arrival time for an ambulance in a life-threatening emergency in Brooklyn is over nine minutes, according to Hanna’s abstract.
-He says often times in these situations, when a patient goes into cardiac arrest, anaphylactic shock or overdose, time is the most critical factor in determining if they live or die.
+He says oftentimes in these situations, when a patient goes into cardiac arrest, anaphylactic shock or overdose, time is the most critical factor in determining if they live or die.

 The drones, in comparison, could travel the same distance as ambulances 32 percent faster.
 That figure indicated to Hanna that the flying bots might have an edge when responding to critical emergency situations.
-He imagines a scenario where drones and their human counterparts could work in tandem to administer emergency medication while the ambulance takes a bit longer to arrive on scene.
+He imagines a scenario in which drones and their human counterparts could work in tandem to administer emergency medication while the ambulance takes a bit longer to arrive on scene.

 “This isn’t an effort to replace EMS,” Hanna says.
 Camera-equipped drones could help in more ways than one.
 “Besides the medication … the information it can give EMS and first responders is immense.”

-His next step is to determine how well bystanders can administer medications in a situation where a drone delivers tools for them to help a person in an emergency scenario.
-Hanna plans to recruit people with no formal medical training in order to get the best picture of how easy – and safe – it would be to make medicine available via drone.
+His next step is to determine how well bystanders can administer medications in a situation in which a drone delivers tools for them to help a person in an emergency.
+Hanna plans to recruit people with no formal medical training in order to get the best picture of how easy — and safe — it would be to make medicine available via drone.

 Here to Stay